cockpit-project/presentations/2023-devconf-beipack-pybridge/beipack-pybridge.md

 # Demo: Portable bridge

 :::notes
 - Remember that c9s machine?
-Let's start our alpha version of cockpit's flatpak with the Python bridge
+Let's start our beta version of cockpit's flatpak with the Python bridge
 - Connect to c9s, watch jaws drop
 - More pages available, like podman; show magic bridge in ps ux
 :::